PaloAltoNetworks/Qradar-Ariel-Data-Export/README.md

 Note: This extraction/conversion process is only for events, not flows.
 Flow record extraction/conversion is not supported at this time.

-Full complete instructions are included in the PDF file titled "QRadar Ariel Data Export Documentation".
+Full complete instructions are included in the PDF file titled "QRadar Ariel Export Documentation".